 Bali Hai in the Hanalei Bay Resort: I don’t normally like hotel restaurants, but the view is glorious at sun down, the food was excellent, and the service was outstanding.
-They treated our 2.5y old, and the twin 4 year olds we were traveling with like princesses.

 King and I: Good Thai food.
 I didn’t like the Pad Thai, but all the sea food dishes were excellent.
 They had an appetizer of shrimp with had a number of rice noodles poked through and then cooked.
 It was wonderful.

 Tidepool’s in the Hyatt Regency in Poipu has good food and a fun atmosphere.
 You seem to be sitting in grass-thatched huts, surrounded by pools filled with koe.
 The Hyatt is an amazing hotel.

 Barbecue Inn: Reasonably priced family food in downtown Lihue.

 Roys: A well known Hawaiian chain.
 The food in Hawaii is much better than in the state side restaurants.